North, East, South, West – Which EXTERIOR Paint Colour is the Best?

-SO, HOW DOES EAST-FACING LIGHT AFFECT PAINT COLOURS ON THE EXTERIOR OF A HOME?
+HOW DOES EAST-FACING LIGHT AFFECT PAINT COLOURS ON A HOME’S EXTERIOR?

-- East-facing morning light is bright and will make paint colours look MUCH lighter than they will in the afternoon
+- East-facing morning light is bright and will make paint colors look MUCH lighter than in the afternoon.

-- An east-facing afternoon will look an AWFUL lot like a north-facing one in that it gets NO sunshine and no shadows.
-It’s also similar to a west-facing morning light – flatter than a pancake
+- An east-facing afternoon will look an AWFUL lot like a north-facing one in that it gets NO sunshine or warmth but also no shadows.
+It’s also similar to a west-facing morning light – flatter than a pancake.

 - In the afternoon, east-facing homes can look more shaded – more like they do on the north-facing side (or western morning)

 - With east-facing light being tricky, you’ll want to pay attention to the LRV that you choose.
-This way, you can land on an LRV that doesn’t wash-out too much in the morning, but also doesn’t look too heavy in the afternoon.
+This way, you can land on an LRV that doesn’t wash out too much in the morning but doesn’t look too heavy in the afternoon.
 READ MORE HERE

-Just like east-facing light, west-facing light is a tough one to pick paint colours for.
+Just like east-facing light, west-facing light is a tough one to pick paint colors for.

-This next home is a good example of what looks like western afternoon light, along with some shade from trees.
-You can actually see the blotches on the home where the western light hits (this is the before image)…
+The facade of this next home is a good example of a slightly cloudy, western afternoon light being filtered by trees.
+You can see the blotches on the home where the western light has filtered through the trees (this is the before image)…

 And look at the detached garage and how dark it looks, getting NONE of that warm afternoon sunshine…

-- Western morning light is flat and drab and will make colours look that bit flat as well – a bit more like a northern light or east-facing afternoon light
+- Western morning light is flat and drab and will make colors look that bit flat as well – a bit more like a northern light or east-facing afternoon light.

-- West-facing afternoon light will cast an almost orangey-golden glow in those later hours
+- West-facing afternoon light will cast an almost orangey-golden glow in those later afternoon hours.

-- West-facing afternoon light will LIGHTEN and BRIGHTEN colours, so be prepared to see your house look like a different colour – same IDEA, but a good two tones lighter and MUCH warmer looking as well
+- A home with western exposure will LIGHTEN and BRIGHTEN colors, so be prepared to see your house look like a different colour – same IDEA, but a good two tones lighter and MUCH warmer looking.

 - With west-facing light being so unpredictable, you’ll want to pay attention to the LRV that you choose.
-This way, you can land on an LRV that doesn’t look too drab in the morning, but also doesn’t look too washed-out in the brighter afternoon light.
+This way, you can land on an LRV that doesn’t look too drab in the morning but doesn’t look too washed out in the brighter afternoon light.
 READ MORE HERE